It’s time! You have read a bunch, you’ve ordered your hive and maybe you’ve pre-ordered your bees.

 Painting and Airing the Hive

 The traditional color is white, although any color will do.
-If not white, you should probably opt for a light color help keep the hive cool.
+If not white, you should opt for a light color help keep the hive cool in the summer.
 Of course, if you live in an especially cold climate, a darker color may be a good choice for keeping the colony warm.

 You should never paint the inside of the hive.
 Paint prevents the wood from absorbing moisture, which is essential to keeping the hive dry and cool.
-It also makes for a strong paint smell that the bees probably won’t like and may even be toxic.
+It also leaves a strong smell of paint that the bees probably won’t like and may even be toxic.
 Bees like their home to smell like bees, not chemicals, and an overwhelming scent of paint may drive them away.

 When you’re picking out paint, choose a good latex variety that can be used outdoors.
 For the best coverage, apply a layer of outdoor grade primer, then two layers of paint.
 You’re not covering too much area, so any outdoor paint you have leftover from another project, or a single can of mistake paint from a hardware store ought to get the job done and save you some money.